rohitjoshi21/QuizMaster/README.md

 ## To Do

 1. Save the quiz result for each user in database.
 DONE
 2. Add data and visualization in dashboard.
+DONE
 3. Write script to load questions from csv into database.
 DONE
 4. Add css to login and signup pages.
+DONE
 5. Implement leaderboard DONE
 6. Create organization page for student monitoring and analysis.
+Partially Done